-Correlation results in Table 4.2, indicate that there is a moderate positive associative relationship between consumer awareness and coverage of digital TV services in Uganda. (r=0.573, Sig 0.000) at 0.01 or 1% level of significance.
+Correlation results in Table 4.2, indicate that there is a moderate positive associative relationship between consumer awareness and coverage of digital TV services in Uganda. (r=0.662, Sig 0.000) at 0.01 or 1% level of significance.
 If the relationship is predictive, it means that, consumer awareness is improved; coverage of digital TV services also improves.
 However, there was need to run simple regression analysis to confirm whether the relationship was predictive or not as illustrated below;

-British Journal of Multidisciplinary and Advanced Studies: Business and Management Sciences 4(1),12-36, 2023 Print ISSN: 2517-276X Online ISSN: 2517-2778 Website: https://bjmas.org/index.php/bjmas/index Published by European Centre for Research Training and Development UK Simple linear regression results of consumer awareness and coverage of digital TV Services in services in Uganda by 43.7% (at 100% test level).
-The remaining variations (56.3%) in coverage of digital TV services in Uganda are accounted for by other factors other than consumer awareness.
+British Journal of Multidisciplinary and Advanced Studies: Business and Management Sciences 4(5), 79-103, 2023 Print ISSN: 2517-276X Online ISSN: 2517-2778 Website: https://bjmas.org/index.php/bjmas/index Published by the European Centre for Research Training and Development UK Simple linear regression results of consumer awareness and coverage of digital TV Services in Usande

-Uganda The null hypothesis stating, "Consumer awareness is not significantly related to coverage of digital

-TV services in Uganda" was also subjected to a simple linear regression test.
+Uganda The null hypothesis stating, "Consumer awareness is not significantly related to coverage of digital TV services in Uganda" was also subjected to a simple linear regression test.

-Table 4.3: Model summaryModel Summary
+Table 4.3 Model Summary